leshu520/MEMS_ML_GA/README.md

-# Before run the code
+# NOTICE!
-1. Prepare for the Python environment, please check on this website https://nl.mathworks.com/help/matlab/matlab_external/install-supported-python-implementation.html#buialof-39
+1. The Python from Microsoft Store doesn't actually works.
+You should download from Python official website.